“breach”

 - A break in relations.

-Ironically, just last week we posted that the regulatory need to protect sensitive data is a key driver for data governance
+Ironically, while we posted in 2017 that the regulatory need to protect sensitive data is a key driver for data governance, data incidents continue to increase both in volume and impact year on year.

 Data Privacy and Data Governance